The Ultimate Guide to Salamander Diets: What Do Salamanders Eat?

 The Main Elements of a Salamander’s Diet

-A closer look at their dietary choices reveals that all types of salamanders are carnivorous.
+A closer look at their dietary choices reveals that all salamanders are carnivorous.
 Their diet is predominantly live prey, as they perceive the movement of their food as an indicator of a meal under the “What Do Salamanders Eat” theme.

 Aquatic Salamanders